rust-lang/rust-forge/profile-queries.md

 - Query **Result**: The output of the provider.
 - Example queries:

     - `typeck_tables_of` -- Typecheck a Def ID; produce "tables" of type information.
-XXX
-    - `borrowck` -- Borrow-check a Def ID; produce XXX
+    - `borrowck` -- Borrow-check a Def ID.
     - `optimized_mir` -- Generate an optimized MIR for a Def ID; produce MIR.

 ## Trace of Queries